-Hazard reduction measures identified in risk management audits must be appropriately implemented.
+Hazard reduction measures identified in risk assessments must be appropriately implemented.

-Off-site premises owned or leased by the school are subject to the same requirements and provision of evidence.
+Off-site premises owned or leased by the school and attended by students on a short-term basis are subject to the same requirements.
 This requirement does not extend to premises hired on a short-term basis although the Director General has a reasonable expectation that due diligence will be exercised in organising the hire in the interests of student health, wellbeing and safety.